-It doesn't cost you anything to sign-up for airline and hotel loyalty programs.
+It doesn’t cost you anything to sign-up for airline and hotel loyalty programs.
 Your information is as secure as with your credit card or any other service (cell phone, hydro).
 So sign-up with the airline and hotel brands that give you the most value in terms of network and price.
 Stick to them and make sure you take advantage of the accrual bonus offers.
-These offers come regularly as competition is fierce.
-This is good news for you the Canadian traveller.
-You know we pay a lot of taxes.
-So why not take the perks and VIP treatment can come in faster then you may think.
+Here is a list of loyalty programs that may have a lot of value to Canadian travelers.

 My last Hilton stay got me 9,178 HHonors points.
 Out that 8,033 are Bonus points!
 That's the beauty of the HHonors program: you can accumulate all of the Bonus offers and get 7 times the regular points accrual.
 Keep in mind that free stay redemptions start at 5,000 points at some Hilton properties around the world.
 So far this year, Hilton's HHonors program has been the most generous in the hotel loyalty business.
 That's getting me and my family closer to a free luxury stay at a Conrad or a Waldorf property.
 Have you taken advantage of this program offers?
 Please share with me and comment.

 I don’t know about you but travel is still expensive.
 Even though airfares are at their lowest historically, you still need to fork out at least $2,000 to cross the pond and stay somewhere.
 This is only the bare minimum: you have not eaten yet or paid for activities and entertainment.
 I have won’t mention the super weak loonie which is a major hurt on most Western destinations for us.